Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 The evening officially launched UDC175, a yearlong anniversary celebration honoring the institution’s evolution from Miner Normal School to the District’s only public university.
 Alumni, students and civic leaders gathered in a grand ballroom, joined by partners and longtime supporters, not simply to commemorate history but to support the university’s next chapter.

-By night’s end, the gala surpassed its $1 million fundraising goal, generating more than $1.4 million in philanthropic support for scholarships, workforce programs and student success initiatives.
-University leaders described the historic milestone as the beginning of what will become an annual scholarship gala beginning next year.
+By the close of the evening, it was clear that history had been made.
+Attendance exceeded expectations, welcoming more than 390 participants, and the gala surpassed its ambitious $1 million fundraising goal, generating approximately $1.4 million in philanthropic support for scholarships, workforce programs and student success initiatives.
+University leaders described the milestone as not only a historic achievement but also the foundation for what will become an annual scholarship gala beginning next year.

 Emceed by journalist Lesli Foster, the program traced UDC’s origins to 1851 and the founding of Miner Normal School.